What Are Airport and Airline Codes?

 • Airline codes: Two-letter IATA codes (e.g. AA, DL, LH, EK) identify carriers in ticketing and flight schedules.

 • Disability codes: Four letter codes that indicate the type of disability or struggles a person may have e.g. DPNA which stands for disabled passenger needing assistance.
+Learn more about disability codes in my airline disability codes guide.

 • Meal codes: A four letter code that describes the type of meal a passenger has ordered, this ensures everyone gets the food they want or need.
 An example of this is DBML for a meal for a diabetic passenger.
+My guide to special meal codes explains all of the airline meal codes in a handy list.

 Codes are short, consistent identifiers that prevent mix-ups and confusion.
 They stay the same even if airport names change, and they work across languages.